 In this article, we look at what that means and how to answer DS-160 questions, including samples with screenshots.

-Annotation field in US visa stamp is for the US Consular officer to put in additional notes related to your visa.
-Depending on the kind of visa, it could have details like University Name, employer name, work visa petition number, etc. Also, it could include restrictions or checks done so that it can help CBP officers at port of entry.
+The annotation field in the US visa stamp/foil is for the US Consular officer to put in additional notes related to your issued visa.
+Depending on the kind of visa, it could have details like University Name, Employer name, Work visa petition number, etc. Also, it could include restrictions or checks done so that it can help CBP officers at the port of entry.
 Below are some samples.

 Sample US B1/B2 Visa Stamp in Passport without any annotation